 1. Fashion collection biomimicks snakeskin using recycled woodchips

-Fashion has always been related to expensive and stylish clothes but a British fashion designer has used her imagination and utilized plywood chips (after laser cutting) to design a beautiful collection for women.
+Fashion has always been related to expensive and stylish clothes.
+However, a British fashion designer has used her imagination.
+She has utilized plywood chips (after laser cutting) to design a beautiful collection for women.
 With hand stitching to sew the pieces together, she has woven a beautiful dress in a natural snake skin pattern.

 2. Egg-shaped salt and pepper shakers made of reclaimed wood

 This is certainly going to increase the beauty of your dining table.
 Made up of recycled walnut wood from furniture, these salt and pepper shakers and beautifully designed egg shaped pieces, are plugged with natural corks at the ends.
 To make a distinction between a pepper and salt shaker, the salt shaker is painted with a low VOC milk paint.

 3. Waterproof Ceylon paper pottery made from sand paper & recycled wood

 Pottery has always been associated with ceramics, but here is a new wood and paper-based pottery that has changed the notion forever.
 The company called Ceylon Paper Pottery has made beautiful pottery sets from recycled wood, and sandpaper that is free from toxic chemicals or varnish.
 Moreover, these are waterproof too.
 The Sri Lanka-based company, mainly run by women, brings this wooden pottery in various attractive shapes and sizes.
 The main attraction is the thin walls, double sided items and availability in varied sizes.